Starting Over After Bankruptcy, How-Tos and Best Practices

 Can You Go to Jail for Debt?

 If you’re one of the many people who struggle with financial problems, you might have asked yourself "Can you go to jail for debt?"
 Debt collectors cannot arrest you for credit card or other consumer debt, but they can take you to court and sue you for payment.
 And, under certain circumstances, debt can lead you to jail for fraud, theft, or defying a court order.
-This is just one reason that if you find yourself with debts you cannot meet, your best bet is to...
+This is just one reason that if you find yourself with debts you cannot meet, your best bet is...
 CONTINUE READING

 What Are the Biggest Sources of Debt in Ohio?